 (Note: What is the source of this death date and place?
 Where is she buried?)

-You will often see mentions of the Baptist church in regional records, but I don’t think it survived Civil War times as an active congregation.
+You will often see mentions of the Baptist church in regional records, but I do not believe they survived Civil War times as an active congregation.
 I have never seen any indication the church minutes or other records survived.
+(Bill Eddleman when I asked him about any possible baptism records)

 _________________________